stg-tud/ungoml/README.md

 ### Prerequisites

-You should have the unsafe-go-classifier image downloaded and tagged as usgoc/pred:latest.
-Pull the unsafe-go-classifier from [anonymized](https://anonymous.4open.science/r/unsafe-go-classifier-103C).
+Get the classifier container as described above.
 Also, make sure you execute the script with a user which has access to Docker.

 ### Building the image